Music Theory I (Fall Semester)

 Includes all the basic building blocks that make up music.
 Students will study staff notation, key signatures, intervals, triads, 7th chords, ear training, and even conducting.
 Theory I sets the foundation for the rules and construction of Western- European music composition.

 Available to: DUSS musicians learning more about the building blocks of music.
-Music Theory is generally for Violin Choir 3, Cello Choir 2, ISO and CSO levels.
+Music Theory is generally for Violin Choir 3, Cello Choir 2, ISO and CSO levels and geared towards students age 11-15.
+Students in the required ensembles and 9+ are welcome to apply to be considered joining if there is space in the class.

 Matt Stutzman, instructor